damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ## Upgrade barometer

-TODO: upgrade barometer
+### Downtime required

+This upgrade **requires downtime** as it brings a couple of migrations that are updating large set of records.
+Most notable ones are iterating through all services and updating default values and, for instances that have LDAP enabled, iterating through the whole user base to update LDAP email settings.

+On GitLab.com these migration took around 5 minutes to complete.
+Do note that GitLab.com doesn't have LDAP enabled so on instances that do have it enabled, migration will take longer.

+### Upgrading from 7.x or prior?

 *Note* If you are upgrading from a GitLab version prior to 8.0 *and* you have CI enabled, you have to upgrade to GitLab 8.0 [first](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/).

+### Default upgrade behavior

 Please be aware that by default the Omnibus packages will stop, run migrations, and start again, no matter how “big” or “small” the upgrade is.
 This behavior